slviajero/tinybasic/MANUAL.md

 Specifying the parameter I in NEXT is optional.
 STEP can be ommited and defaults to STEP 1.

-Unline in other BASIC dialects the loops.
+Unlike in other BASIC dialects the loops.

 FOR I=10: PRINT I: NEXT